bartificer/programming-by-stealth/docs/_tidbits/tidbit18.md

 The single biggest task remaining is to pay down the technical debt I'd built up on WordPress.

 In Wordpress, much of what is really metadata was hard-coded into the content of individual episode posts — I was literally copying-and-pasting just about everything before the notes for the show itself from the current episodes into the new episode every time, and then I was relying on TextExpander snippets for duplicating standard components like the legend at the bottom of each Let's Talk Apple episode.
 That's just bad data architecture!
 So much of the content for each episode should have been encapsulated into custom fields and a custom theme, and I've known it all along.

-I also know Wordpress **can** be customised to capture all these things, and I know it **can** be themed just about any way you'd like, the problem was, try as I might, I never had the time to learn enough about either the PHP programming language, or Wordpress's expansive API to get where I needed to be.
-I started the process many time, trying different approaches, but in the end, I never got any of my attempts to bend Wordpress to my needs to completion.
+I also know WordPress **can** be customised to capture all these things, and I know it **can** be themed just about any way you'd like.
+The problem was, try as I might, I never had the time to learn enough about either the PHP programming language or WordPress's expansive API to get where I needed to be.
+I started the process many times, trying different approaches, but in the end, I never got any of my attempts to bend WordPress to my needs to completion.
 And all the time, more technical debt was building up!

 Well, that debt just came due!

 I needed to find a way to get my old data into the new site in such a way that it was at least readable, if not nicely presented.

 I had two data sources to work with — a WordPress export of all my podcast episode posts, and the RSS feeds for both shows.
-Conveniently, those two things are actually in the same basic format, because Wordpress content exports are actually RSS feeds with extra fields added for the Wordpress-specific metadata.
-This meant that if I could parse one of my data sources programatically, I could parse both!
-I knew that by picking-and-choosing the best presented information from both sources, I'd be able to get a usable import of my back-episodes.
+Conveniently, those two things are actually in the same basic format, because WordPress content exports are actually RSS feeds with extra fields added for the WordPress-specific metadata.
+This meant that if I could parse one of my data sources programmatically, I could parse both!
+I knew that by picking and choosing the best presented information from both sources, I'd be able to get a usable import of my back episodes.
 It probably wouldn't be clean, but it should be readable.

-Since RSS is an XML data format,I featured I might have to fall back to some kind of XML-parsing JavaScript module for my import code.
-I was really not looking forward to that because years of experience in work has taught me that parsing XML always ends in tears!
+Since RSS is an XML data format, I feared I might have to fall back to some kind of XML-parsing JavaScript module for my import code.
+I was really not looking forward to that because years of experience in work have taught me that parsing XML always ends in tears!
 Thankfully, I found a better solution — a JavaScript library ([@sesamy/podcast-parser](https://www.npmjs.com/package/@sesamy/podcast-parser)) on NPM that converts RSS files, including non-standard fields, to JSON, my favourite data format by far 😀

-Once I had my data in JSON format I was able to manipulate it easily using tools I'm very comfortable with like NodeJS JavaScripts and `jq` (see instalments starting from [155](./pbs155)).
+Once I had my data in JSON format, I was able to manipulate it easily using tools I'm very comfortable with, like NodeJS, JavaScript, and `jq` (see instalments starting from [155](./pbs155)).
 If you're curious, you'll find all my migration scripts in the `/migration` folder in the GitHub repo.

-If you look at a raw migrated episode (one that has not been manually cleaned up yet), you'll see that all the content is indeed there, but it's not always well formatted, and it's surrounded by a bunch of hard-coded metadata masquerading as content with broken images for hard-coded icons from the Wordpress site.
-I've found it takes just a few minutes to clean up most episodes, but each time I encounter a guest for the first time I need to create their contributor page which is a lot more time-consuming.
-On Wordpress I just hard-coded links to people's social media, but on this site each creator gets a permanent profile, so I need to write a short biography and add up-to-date social media links.
+If you look at a raw migrated episode (one that has not been manually cleaned up yet), you'll see that all the content is indeed there, but it's not always well formatted, and it's surrounded by a bunch of hard-coded metadata masquerading as content with broken images for hard-coded icons from the WordPress site.
+I've found it takes just a few minutes to clean up most episodes, but each time I encounter a guest for the first time, I need to create their contributor page, which is a lot more time-consuming.
+On WordPress, I just hard-coded links to people's social media, but on this site, each creator gets a permanent profile, so I need to write a short biography and add up-to-date social media links.

 Realistically, it's going to take many months, if not a year or two, to work through the entire back-catalogue, so I put my energy into making the best of the situation.

-As part of the migration process, I injected YAML front-matter to each episode capturing the post-migration tasks still outstanding on each episode.
+As part of the migration process, I injected YAML front-matter to each episode, capturing the post-migration tasks still outstanding on each episode.
 Specifically, the import script added the following to every episode:

 ```yaml
 warnings: